 The point is, your liver can recover (if minimal damage has been caused) in only 4 to 8 weeks without alcohol.
-So, during Dry July, if you swap out your pints with something like non-alcoholic Lucky Saint Unfiltered Lager, your liver will thank you.
+So, during Dry July, if you swap out your pints with something like a non-alcoholic lager, your liver will thank you.

 BETTER MENTAL HEALTH

 Last, but not least, turning your back on alcohol for Dry July can improve your mental health.
 Alcohol literally changes the composition of your brain and reduces the release of serotonin, meaning it can trigger symptoms of anxiety and depression.

 Plus, drinking alcohol can often become a vicious cycle of trying to escape your problems while making them worse.
 Not ideal...

 Sure, alcohol can let down our inhibitions and loosen up even the most high strung among us.
 But, in the long run, we’re actually happier without it.
 Who knew?!